-Palestinian territories profile
+Palestinian territories media guide

-Palestinian territories profile - Media
+Given the political situation in which they live, Palestinians are avid media consumers.
+Online outlets are the main sources for news consumption, followed by TV and radio.

-Television is the main source for news and information in the Palestinian areas.
+Political instability and security threats mean journalists work in a high-risk environment.
+They continue to be subjected to restrictions by the Palestinian Authority (PA), Hamas and Israel.

-The media environment reflects the rivalry between Fatah, which controls the West Bank, and Hamas, which controls the Gaza Strip.
+The media landscape is shaped by the conflict with Israel and the rivalry between the Palestinian Authority, which controls the West Bank, and Hamas, which controls the Gaza Strip.

-The key broadcasting outlets are the Palestinian Authority's PBC and Hamas's Al-Aqsa Media Network, each of which runs TV and radio stations.
+International watchdogs say the media environment is not free."In the West Bank, journalists are the victims of press freedom violations by both the PA and the Israeli occupation forces.
+In the Gaza Strip, they are threatened by both Israeli military offensives and Hamas policies," says Reporters Without Borders (RSF).The main TV and radio stations are run by the PA's Palestinian Broadcasting Corporation (PBC) and Hamas's Al-Aqsa Media Network.There are dozens of private broadcasters.
+Pan-Arab satellite TVs, especially Qatar's Al-Jazeera, are popular.
+The growth of online media has eroded the traditional dominance of outlets run by the PA and Hamas.Facebook is the most popular social media platform.
+Accounts and channels affiliated with Hamas and the Palestinian Islamic Jihad militant group are regularly blocked by social platforms.

-There are dozens of private broadcasters.
-Pan-Arab satellite TVs, including Qatar's Al-Jazeera, are popular.
+There were 3.9 million internet users by July 2022, comprising 75% of the population (Worldinternetstats.com)

 - Al-Quds - private, Jerusalem-based, largest-circulation Palestinian daily